 Summer heat can be especially difficult for expectant mothers, says OB/GYN Giuseppe Ramunno, M.D.
 That’s because the extra blood flow that results from pregnancy can cause higher-than-normal body temperatures.

 Plus, there are those extra pounds to carry.
-“Dehydration, heat stroke and other heat-related conditions can be dangerous for mothers and their babies,” says Ramunno, who practices with Arizona Associates for Women’s Health, which recently opened in Mesa.
+“Dehydration, heat stroke and other heat-related conditions can be dangerous for mothers and their babies,” says Ramunno.

 Avoid direct sunlight.
 Try to stay out of the sun, especially mid-day.
 Apply sunscreen 20 minutes prior to going outside.
 Pregnant skin tends to be more prone to burning and blotching in the sun due to hormonal influences.

 Drink plenty of fluids.
-Drink at least 8-10 glasses of water a day, more if you are active or sweating a lot, says Charles Boag, D.O., FACOG, also with AZ Associates.
+Drink eight to 10 glasses of water a day — more if you are active or sweating a lot, says Charles Boag, D.O., FACOG.
 “Some of the hormones responsible for fighting dehydration can mimic oxytocin, the hormone responsible for labor.
 This may cause painful contractions and signs of false labor.”
 It’s also important to drink enough juice, milk and sports drinks to help replace electrolytes lost when sweating in the summer sun.
-Avoid soft drinks since they work like diuretics — stealing more water from the body than they provide.
+Avoid soft drinks because they work like diuretics — stealing more water from the body than they provide.

 Eat lighter meals.
-Eating lighter meals can also help keep the body cool since large meals increase the metabolism, which can make the body feel hotter.
-Try making healthy popsicles by freezing fruit juice, or eat out at an air-conditioned restaurant to avoid using the stove or oven to cook lunch or dinner.
+Eating lighter meals can also help keep the body cool because large meals increase the metabolism, which can make the body feel hotter.
+Try making healthy popsicles by freezing fruit juice.
+Plan meals that don’t require using the stove or oven.

 Be active at cooler times of the day.
-Try to exercise or run errands in the early morning or late afternoon when temperatures aren’t as high.
+Try to exercise or run errands in the early morning or late afternoon, when temperatures aren’t as high.
 Carry a spray bottle of water to spritz your face when you become uncomfortably hot.
 Go indoors at the first sign of dizziness or weakness.

 Decrease swelling.
-Minimizing salt intake can help reduce swelling due to water retention.
-Don’t eliminate salt completely as it contains iodide, which is essential to the health of the baby.
-Also putting feet up often can help reduce swelling as well as improve circulation.
-Elevate feet whenever possible — at home, at the office and at the pool, for example.
+Minimizing salt intake can help reduce swelling from water retention.
+(Don’t eliminate salt completely because it contains iodide, which is essential to the health of the baby.)
+Putting your feet up frequently can help reduce swelling and improve circulation.
+Elevate feet whenever possible — at home, at the office and at the pool.

 Wear breathable fabrics.
 One of the best ways to avoid over-heating is by wearing lightweight breathable fabrics, like 100 percent cotton.
-Dark colors may make the body feel hotter.
-Also consider footwear.
-Although flip-flops may be tempting, pregnant women need extra support and stability to prevent eventual back pain and possible falls.
+Choose light colors; dark colors can make you feel hotter.
+And reconsider your footwear.
+Flip-flops may be tempting, but pregnant women need extra support and stability to prevent eventual back pain and possible falls.
 Stick with supportive sandals with secure straps.

 Try to stay indoors.
 Growing weary of being cooped up at home?
-Go to a mall or movie theatre where there is plenty of cool air.
-Turn down the a/c at home if you can.
+Go to a mall or movie theater where there is plenty of cool air.
+If you can afford it, set your home air conditioning down a degree.